pei-lu/fa24-labs/docs/docs/lab1/part3/complementary_days.md

 - `DAYS`
 - `WEEKS`
 - `MONTHS`
-- `YEARS`
 - `ALARM_DAYS`
 - `ALARM_WEEKS`
 - `ALARM_MONTHS`
 - `SEG_DAYS`
 - `SEG_WEEKS`
 - `SEG_MONTHS`
-- `SEG_YEARS`

-{: .note}
-Implementing the *complementary day* logic is not necessary for this part and counts as extra credit.

 Please check the previous parts to see how the signals were used (the naming convention should give you a hint) and implement the missing logic required.
-Since the French Republican calendar was in effect for no more than 14 years, your prototype is satisfactory to confine itself to handling 16 years using a 4-bit counter.
-You do not need to implement any setting logic for `YEARS`, only the `CLR` and the display logic.

 Remember, your final circuit should implement:
 - The correct time functionality (outlined in **bold** in the lore above)